-The Project would establish a Cannabis Retail Use measuring 3,590 square feet at the ground and mezzanine levels of an existing three-story commercial building.
+The Project would establish a Cannabis Retail Use measuring 171 square feet at the ground level of an existing two-story mixed-use building.
 The proposal will involve interior tenant improvements with no expansion of the existing tenant space or building envelope.
-The space was last occupied by a cosmetic trade school, which vacated the space.
-The Project includes a request for authorization of on-site consumption, including smoking and vaporizing cannabis products.
+The Project does not include any request for authorization of on-site consumption, including smoking and vaporizing cannabis products.